ll4866/ll4866.github.io/_posts/2025-05-02-assignment-3.md

 ## Introduction
 *Written and researched by Lucas Lin.*

-This report examines the capabilities of AI in recognizing and classifying attributes on AI-generated cat images sourced from CIVITAI.
+This assignment examines the capabilities of AI in recognizing and classifying attributes on AI-generated cat images sourced from CIVITAI.
 By analyzing how well AI models can identify predefined attributes such as Realistic, Artistic, Surreal, Humorous, and Abstract, we aim to assess the accuracy and reliability of these models in interpreting visual data.
-This study not only evaluates the technical performance of AI but also explores the broader implications of AI-driven image classification in the context of digital content creation.
+This not only evaluates the technical performance of AI but also explores the broader implications of AI-driven image classification in the context of digital content creation.

 ## 1. Building the Corpus
 ### 1.1 Corpus Desciption